-If you want to earn a graduate-level credential in restorative practices without pursuing a degree, the graduate certificate provides the core learning experiences of our master's degree program.
-You will gain extensive knowledge and skill in restorative practices and learn tools necessary for self-evaluation and professional growth.
+If you want to earn a graduate-level credential in restorative practices without pursuing a full master's degree, you can complete the Graduate Certificate in Restorative Practices with just four courses: two foundational courses and two electives.
+The certificate provides core learning experiences that form the basis of the master's degree program, allowing you to gain knowledge and skill in restorative practices and learn tools necessary for self-evaluation and professional growth.

 Two required foundational courses

 RP 500 Basic Restorative Practices (hybrid)

 This cornerstone course is a hybrid of four days of professional development (offered at a growing number of locations around the world) in which you directly experience basic restorative practices.
 This is followed by online study in which you examine the fundamental principles of restorative practices, including readings about human emotion and behavior.

 Restorative Practices in Action enables you to create a project to try out the basics of restorative practices in your own professional or personal setting.
 You will refine your skills and enhance your understanding, while interacting online with a peer group of enthusiastic fellow students.